 My Monmouth Beach Football Fathers

-For my own NFL appreciation, I credit my father and father-in-law — who were dedicated New York Giants fans.
+I love pro football.
+And for my NFL appreciation, I credit my father and father-in-law — who were dedicated New York Giants fans.
 And both were longtime Monmouth Beach residents.

 Focusing here on the Super Bowl (the Giants have won four of them), I recall that my father was into the NFL’s annual championship game before it became the astounding national spectacle it is today.
 In fact, based on what he told me, I figure dad attended the first 10 Super Bowl games — played mostly in Miami, New Orleans or Los Angeles.

 Looking at it now, I see that he was a travel trend-setter.
 In addition to getting perhaps sports’ most-sought ticket today, dad would use it to set up a pleasant, short pre-game vacation in Las Vegas or the Bahamas.
 The guy knew how to have fun.